Staff

 Ashanti Callender is the Development and Special Projects Associate at The Andrew Goodman Foundation.
 Growing up in Brooklyn, New York, she saw firsthand that education equity had a large impact on her community.
 To address these disparities, Ashanti attended Georgetown University and got heavily involved with the Center for Social Justice, where she supported operations with After School Kids Program, and later on joined the Social Innovation and Public Service Fund, where she managed a $1.25M endowment.
 Prior to joining AGF, Ashanti worked as a Special Projects Manager & Executive Assistant to CEO at RISE, a nonprofit that uses sports as a vehicle to combat racial discrimination.

 Mia Matthews is the Program and Communications Manager at The Andrew Goodman Foundation.
 She studied Citizenship & Civic Engagement and Writing & Rhetoric at Syracuse University and graduated in 2021.
-From Syracuse city, she has been working with nonprofit and community organizations for eight years on youth empowerment and intergroup dialogue facilitation initiatives and is a Seeds of Peace alum, contributing to her passion for ensuring every voice is heard.
-She currently lives in Orlando, Florida and in her free time can be found playing guitar and exploring our beautiful planet.
+From Syracuse city, she has been working with nonprofit and community organizations for eight years on youth empowerment and intergroup dialogue facilitation initiatives.
+She currently lives in Boston, Massachusetts and in her free time can be found playing guitar and exploring our beautiful planet.

 Gabrielle Slaughter is the HBCU Lead Program Manager at The Andrew Goodman Foundation.
 Gabrielle is a graduate of Spelman College with a bachelor's degree in Political Science.
 Her passions include dancing, social justice, and public interest.
 She takes pride in being a servant leader and mentor for young black and brown girls in her community.
 Her long term goals include becoming an attorney and serving as representation for others who desire to implement change in our legal system.